Nosto/wiki-docs/apis/frontend/implementation-guide-session-api/handling-placements.md

 ## Rendering campaign results

-By default the API returns campaigns data in JSON notation.
-Product campaigns contain an array of recommended products and content campaigns contain an html field.
-The implementing application can decide how it does the rendering in the application, but Nosto does provide a utility function to help with injecting the html content campaigns into the right place: `api.placements.injectCampaigns()`.
+By default the API returns campaigns data in JSON format.
+Product recommendation campaigns contain an array of recommended products and content campaigns contain an `html` field.
+To ensure correct attribution HTML campaign results should always be injected via Nosto API functions.
+Nosto provides a function to inject the HTML based campaign results into the right place: `api.placements.injectCampaigns()`.
 The function expects an object where the field keys are the placements to be injected and values are either a string or an object with a string field named `html`.
-The function will scan the document to find the active placements and insert the html to the right location.
-Any javascript blocks within the html content will be executed as well.
+The function will scan the document to find the active placements and insert the HTML to the right location.
+Any javascript blocks within the HTML content will be executed as well.

 Here is an example of rendering campaign results.&#x20;